Governing Body

 Tim Gardiner

-I am a parent to boys in Years 7 and 9 and my wife is an LSA at the school.
-I am passionate about children fulfilling their educational potential, especially in the areas of STEM and the performing arts - and in Sandy Secondary School, we have a school the town can be proud of.
-I am new to being a School Governor, but I’m looking forward to supporting the school in whatever way I can.
-In my day job, I am a freelance IT consultant, designing cloud-based systems for big retail companies such as Sainsburys, Argos and Tesco.
-In my spare time, my interests are running, cycling and musical theatre.
+I am a proud dad to boys in Years 10 and 12 and have been a member of the Governing board of Sandy Secondary School since November 2020, being voted in as Vice-Chair in Oct 2021 and Chair in Sept 2023.
+I am passionate about all children fulfilling their educational potential in a safe and fun environment, especially in the areas of STEM and the performing arts - and in Sandy Secondary School, we have a school the town should be proud of.
+In my day job, I am a freelance IT consultant, designing cloud-based systems for big retailers such as Sainsburys and Argos.
+In my spare time, my interests are music, cycling and musical theatre.

 Tracey Hinson